jinujd/simple-grpc-connector/README.md

 # simple-grpc-connector
 Simple gRPC Connector is a JavaScript library that provides an easy-to-use interface for integrating gRPC functionality into your applications.
 It simplifies the process of creating gRPC clients and servers, making it effortless to publish functions as gRPC services and invoke them over gRPC.
+The Simple gRPC Connector library leverages the powerful capabilities of the [@grpc/grpc-js](https://www.npmjs.com/package/@grpc/grpc-js) module, which is a modern, pure JavaScript gRPC implementation.
+By utilizing [@grpc/grpc-js](https://www.npmjs.com/package/@grpc/grpc-js), the library ensures compatibility with the latest versions of Node.js and offers improved performance and reliability for your gRPC-based applications.

 ## Features
 * Easy integration with existing Node.js applications
 * Publish any function as a gRPC service